taandreo/42piscine/readme.md

 # 42SP - Piscine
-Some codes I made when I participated in the piscine at 42 São Paulo in April 2022.
+Some codes that i have done when i participated in the piscine at 42 São Paulo in April 2022.